15+ budget friendly kids closet organization hacks

 5# Over-the-Door Organizers

-This inexpensive addition turns unused door space into practical storage.
-It’s perfect for small closets.
+This inexpensive addition turns otherwise unused door space into a highly practical area for daily storage.
+It is a perfect solution for small closets where every single inch of room truly matters.

 6# Stackable Plastic Drawers